How to Wash Your Bras Properly

 Bra Storage Tips

 Additionally, consider rotating out your bras every few days in order to preserve their elasticity and further extend their lifespan.
-If your everyday staple is the Dahlia, then try out the Jessica to add a pop of lace to your daily routine.
-If your favorite bra is the Suzanne, then consider the Marjory for a sleek, T-shirt soft finish.
+If your favorite bra is the Naomi, then consider the Marjory for a sleek, T-shirt soft finish.
 Alternating the bras that you wear will make them last longer -- and give you the opportunity to wear different styles!

-At Trusst Lingerie, we are dedicated to making bras that are not only supportive and comfortable, but also unparalleled in their reliability.
-Our products are engineered to last, and we want to make sure that your Trusst Lingerie bra is a bra that will lift you up in every way.
+At Trusst, we are dedicated to making bras that are not only supportive and comfortable but also unparalleled in their reliability.
+Our products are engineered to last, and we want to make sure that your Trusst bra is a bra that will lift you up in every way.
 If you’re ready to find your new favorite, then visit us at our Pittsburgh headquarters or shop our online store today!